Vulvodynia is pain in the outer part of the female genitals (vulva). The vulva is made up of the:

 - Sleep problems

-The main symptom is pain that lasts more than three months.
+The main symptom is vulvar pain that lasts more than three months.

 - Pain with sex or inserting tampons

-You will be asked about your symptoms and health history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 You may also have a pelvic exam.
-The area may need to be closely checked.
-This can be done using a colposcope to magnify the area.
+This is often enough to make the diagnosis.

 - Topical medicines that are put on the skin, such as corticosteroids, estrogen, or anesthetics